OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-04.md

 ## 1 Samuel 4:21

-She named the boy Ichabod, saying, “The glory has departed from Israel,” because the ark of God had been captured and because of the deaths of her father-in-law and her husband.
+She named the boy Ichabod, saying, “The glory has departed from Israel,” because the ark of God had been taken and because of the deaths of her father-in-law and her husband.

 ## 1 Samuel 4:22